Wacker Biotech is producing millions of vaccines in Amsterdam

 Dr Jörg Lindemann is managing director of Wacker Biotech’s Amsterdam site.
-He told I amsterdam how the firm has geared up to produce vaccines on a super-sized scale, and how Amsterdam’s abundance of expertise and strong life sciences ecosystem makes the city a great place to invest and collaborate
+He told I amsterdam how the firm geared up its operations, and how Amsterdam’s abundance of expertise and strong life sciences ecosystem makes the city a great place to invest and collaborate.

-What were the main challenges and what were your successes?
+What were the main challenges during the pandemic and what were your successes?

 Amsterdam is a great location with a lot of talented people and has a well established infrastructure.
 The Wacker Biotech site in Amsterdam has been making vaccines as a contract manufacturer for over 20 years and has expertise in the field.
 In recent months, we’ve laid the groundwork for manufacturing new gene-based vaccines, such as CureVac’s mRNA-based vaccine.
 Here in Amsterdam we have the expertise, the right environment and the prerequisites for manufacturing that kind of vaccine quickly.

-How do new variants of COVID-19 affect production?
+How do new variants of COVID-19 affect production and what is the process of adjusting a vaccine?

 How does Wacker Biotech connect to and collaborate with Amsterdam’s life sciences and health sector?

-How has the arrival of the EMA in Amsterdam changed/benefited your work and collaborations?
+How has the arrival of the EMA in Amsterdam benefited your work and collaborations?

 We work closely with the Dutch public health inspection agency (IGJ).
 The authorities regularly review and inspect our plants and production facilities for compliance with regulations.
 Our physical proximity to the EMA is also very helpful when it comes to obtaining approval for our customers’ products.
 Customers who have appointments with the EMA can easily combine these with a visit to our Amsterdam site.
 That’s a real advantage of our location.